 After enjoying their screened porch for a year, the homeowners were ready to add the patio they had initially talked to David about.
 The low to grade patio was constructed using Belgard Mega Arbel product that has a stone appearance with slight variations in color.
 For added visual interest, Archadeck Outdoor Living finished the spaces with curved edges instead of the normal straight lines.

 Because the addition was planned at the start of the original build, the combination of the screened porch and the patio work extremely well together.
-Check out these photos of the final product:
+Check out these photos of the final product from our patio builders: